 We have quite a few decades of software development experience, in all kinds of industries, but especially in manufacturing supply chains.
 Supply chains, in fact, are economic networks.
 They are just not yet next-economy networks.

 We develop the software only in close collaboration with groups who are working on the ground.
+We've found that if we consider the networks we work with to be equal partners and contributors, we make lots more progress.
 This means the software supports these groups very well.
 As we work with more groups, the software gets more able to support different kinds of groups, and also just better.

 The software learns as we do.

-In addition to new user networks, we're interested in collaborating with other software projects who see themselves as part of the same set of solutions, and would jump on opportunities to do so.
+We're interested in collaborating with other software projects who see themselves as part of the same set of solutions, and other groups who want to work in close collaboration with this kind of software developmet, and would jump on opportunities to do so.